The Inward Investment and International Taxation Review: Canada

 i Holding company regimes

-Dividends may be tax-free when paid from one Canadian corporation to another.9 Although dividends paid to non-residents are subject to withholding tax at the statutory rate of 25 per cent, many bilateral tax treaties reduce the rate of withholding to 5 per cent for significant corporate shareholders or 15 per cent.
+Dividends may be tax-free when paid from one Canadian corporation to another.9 Although dividends paid to non-residents are subject to withholding tax at the statutory rate of 25 per cent, many bilateral tax treaties reduce the rate of withholding to either 5 per cent for significant corporate shareholders or 15 per cent.
 Moreover, capital may be returned to shareholders as a legal reduction in capital free of Canadian withholding tax regardless of whether the paying corporation has significant retained earnings (see below).

 Dividends received by Canadian corporations from non-resident corporations are included in income, subject to foreign tax credits and certain deductions available for intercorporate dividends under the Canadian foreign affiliate rules.

-Although complex, the foreign affiliate rules exempt from Canadian tax dividends paid by a foreign affiliate to a Canadian corporation if the foreign affiliate has earnings from an active business carried on in a country with which Canada has a tax treaty or tax information exchange agreement (TIEA).
+Although complex, under current law the foreign affiliate rules exempt from Canadian tax dividends paid by a foreign affiliate to a Canadian corporation if the foreign affiliate has earnings from an active business carried on in a country with which Canada has a tax treaty or tax information exchange agreement (TIEA).
 Certain 'passive income' arising from intra-affiliate payments may be deemed active business income for this purpose.

 On the other hand, under this regime, Canadian residents are required to include, on an accrual basis, their share of any foreign accrual property income (FAPI) earned by a controlled foreign affiliate (CFA).
 FAPI includes passive income, but also is deemed to include other income such as that from certain businesses that derive earnings from property (e.g., rents, royalties, interest, dividends, licence fees, etc.).